blazium-engine/blazium-docs/tutorials/3d/particles/attractors.rst

 The first thing you have to do if you want to use attractors is enable the ``Attractor Interaction`` property on the ParticleProcessMaterial.
 Do this for every particle system that needs to react to attractors.
-Like most properties in Godot, you can also change this at runtime.
+Like most properties in Blazium, you can also change this at runtime.

 Common properties
 ~~~~~~~~~~~~~~~~~